An Absurdly Apparent Danger: Buy Now Pay Later

 Ryan Heshmati

-February 23, 2024
+February 23, 2024 (Last Modified June 4, 2024)

 A favorite local Japanese ramen spot accepts orders and payments via a QR-code-enabled portal.
 Through this online portal, one of the many payment options is a go-to for many: Apple Pay.
 Unsurprising.
 However, once the final checkout screen on Apple Pay pops up, a surprise does arrive: a toggle between the default “pay in full” and another option, “pay later.”
 The buy now, pay later trend has reached a point where a meal can be split into four bi-weekly payments.
-“Apple Pay Later,” enabled for purchase from $75 up to $1,000, is just one facet of the growing space.
+“Apple Pay Later,” enabled for purchases from $75 up to $1,000, is just one facet of the growing space.

 While Apple is not unique, as plenty of companies (the likes of Klarna and Afterpay) are solely focused on buy now, pay later (BNPL), its integration of BNPL with Apple Pay makes their choice particularly notable.
 On Apple’s website, the option is described as “made for smart spending — not overspending.”
 The entire premise of buy now pay later, however, is contradictory to that statement.
 Such financing only adds value if it enables purchases that could otherwise not be made, yet if the purchase could not be made before, it likely should not be made even if its payments can be split up.